javascript-tutorial/en.javascript.info/8-async/03-promise-chaining/article.md

   .then(user => alert(user.name)); // iliakan
 ```

 Now let's do something with it.
-For instance, we can make one more request to github, load the user profile and show its avatar:
+For instance, we can make one more request to github, load the user profile and show the avatar:

 ```js run
 // 1.
 Make a request for user.json